-NRC has not implemented any of the five open priority recommendations we identified in our June 2022 letter.
-We ask your continued attention to these five remaining open priority recommendations.
-We are also adding three new recommendations related to NRC's materials licensing program and federal agencies' privacy programs.
+We ask your continued attention to the remaining seven open priority recommendations.
+We are also adding one new recommendation related to addressing the security of radiological sources.
 This brings the total number of priority recommendations to eight.
-(See enclosure for the list of recommendations.)
+(See the Enclosure for the list of recommendations.)

-The eight priority recommendations fall into the following three areas:
+The eight priority recommendations fall into the following two areas.